titpetric/platform/docs/faq.md

 ## How do I start/stop a platform instance?

-The package provides a `Start` function, wrapping a `StartPlatform(context.Context, *Options)`.
+The package provides a `Start(context.Context)` function, wrapping a `StartPlatform(context.Context, *Options)`.
 Using `StartPlatform` allows to configure how the platform starts by providing an options object.